-There are some difficult subjects and strange new ideas, but nothing ridiculous.
+There are some difficult topics and strange new concepts, but nothing outrageous.
 You should have studied Science and Mathematics before.
-You must be curious to know how the world works and be prepared to establish connections between what you can observe about the world and scientific principles.
+You must be curious to understand how the world works and be willing to make connections between what you can observe about the world and scientific principles.
 You must be willing to work hard and be challenged.
 You must also be prepared to participate in regular practical sessions.

 I got an A* in GCSE physics, but as soon as I started Level A I realized that it was worth much more in comparison.
 GCSE Physics covers many interesting and fundamentally important areas of physics, including forces and motion, electricity, waves, space and astronomy, sustainable energy, radioactive decay and radiation.
 Combined Science IGCSE explores the basic principles and applications in biology, chemistry and physics and leads to a single award rating, an IGCSE, based on your performance in all three subjects.
-While you could get a decent GCSE in Chemistry or Biology without being able to make your time charts, Physics requires you to be good at Mathematics, and Mathematics is literally the hardest thing ever.
-I'm not saying this because I was good at physics, because I'm not a stinky nerd, but I'm also the one sitting here writing this introduction, while people who were good at physics are making lots of money cold, hard, delicious, building bridges, or designing apps, or running banks, that's how they are transferable their skills are.
-GCSE Physics helps you understand how the world works, from everyday things like microwave ovens and mobile phones, to the birth and death of stars and what happens inside atoms.
+While you could get a decent GCSE in Chemistry or Biology without being able to make your time charts, Physics requires you to be good at Mathematics, which is arguably the most difficult subject.
+I'm not saying this because I was good at physics; I'm saying this because people who were good at physics are now making lots of money by building bridges, designing apps or running banks - that's how transferable their skills are.
+GCSE Physics helps you understand how the world works, from everyday things like microwave ovens and mobile phones to the birth and death of stars and what happens inside atoms.

 At GCSE I got good grades in all three Science subjects, but I enjoyed physics more than the others so I chose Physics at A-level.